bohendo/blog-content/philosophy/what-is-true.md

-# What is true?
+# What is True?

 - The sky is blue
 - I am
-- 2 + 2 = 4
+- 12 + 1 = 13
 - entropy always increases
 - the price of 1 ounce of gold was $1824.65 on Feb 14th, 2021 at 17:00 UTC
 - Joe Biden won the 2020 presidential election

 Which of the above statements are true?

 We could claim that all of them are true, but some seem more true than others.
-Or, at least, some are true in different ways than others
+Or, at least, some are true in different contexts than others.

-I propose we can divide The Truth into two distinct categories: subjective truth & objective truth.
+I propose we can divide The Truth into three distinct layers:
+ 1. My subjective reality
+ 2. Objective reality
+ 2. Our Subjective reality

 ## My subjective Truth